FengzihangCode/USF-Python/README.md

 # USF-Python
 USF Access Framework for Python

 [![Upload Python Package](https://github.com/USF-org/USF-Python/actions/workflows/python-publish.yml/badge.svg)](https://github.com/USF-org/USF-Python/actions/workflows/python-publish.yml)
+When the newest release only contains description updates, upload to PyPI will be failed.

 ## Introduction
 USF-Python is a Python library that provides access to the USF format for efficiency and universality.